 This part of the recycling process yields many different types of sorted material.
 Recovered metals such as iron, steel, copper, aluminum and bronze are melted down to produce new metals.
 PCBs and elements such as plugs with gold-plated contacts are normally sent to copper foundries that specialize in the recovery of precious and special metals.
 As for sorted plastic, some is reused for energy, while some is recycled.

 Collection and recovery rates for electrical and electronic waste

-Both the old and new WEEE directives set targets for collection, recycling and recovery rates.
+The WEEE directive sets targets for collection, recycling and recovery rates.
 Since 2006, Germany has been required to submit such rates to the European Commission.

-The old WEEE directive’s absolute target collection rate of four kilograms per capita and year applies under WEEE II until 2016.
-Germany’s collection rates from 2006 to 2010 ranged from 6.3 to 9.4 kilograms per capita.
-WEEE II sets relative collection rates that will take effect in 2016, whereby from 2016 to 2018 the target rate will be 45 percent of the average weight of electrical and electronic devices that were placed on the market in the prior three years.
+Since 2016 the WEEE directive sets relative collection rates, whereby from 2016 to 2018 the target rate will be 45 percent of the average weight of electrical and electronic devices that were placed on the market in the prior three years.
 From 2019 onward, this target rate will be 65 percent.
-Germany’s collection rate in 2010 was more than 45 percent.
+Germany’s collection rate in 2017 was 45,08 %.

 The WEEE directive and Germany’s Electrical Products Act (ElektroG) also set specific recycling and recovery rates for various device classes.
-The target recovery rates for non-reusable devices range from 70 to 80 percent depending on device class, whereas the target recycling rates for such devices range from 50 to 80 percent.
+The target recovery rates for non-reusable devices range from 75 to 85 % depending on device class, whereas the target recycling rates for such devices range from 55 to 80 %.
 Germany has complied with all of these rates since 2007.
-WEEE II also sets for the most part higher recovery and recycling rates that are to take effect in 2014 and that will increase as from 2018.
+In 2017 Germany kept all rates

 Increased collection rates